deepbsd/AcquireCo/README.md

 # Status

+Thursday: some CRUD operations mostly working but have some glitches...

-I have the CRUD operations working.
-Schema is extremely simple.
-Not sure how complex to make it in the limited time.
+Friday morning: I have the CRUD operations except Edit

+Friday noonish: basic CRUD operations are working

 4:50pm Friday:  I got the landing page sorta done and have a header working.
 I guess I need to work on the schema and the individual company view now and flesh that out...